SalmonellaIIB/Repeat_profiles/README.md

 The script will create a folder called 'repeats', with two subfolders.
 The folder named 'fasta' are the mitogenomes in fasta format.
 The folder called 'results' contain the direct and inverted repeat sequences identified.

-- For more details about how to run the scripts loon into the file Manual, read the article by Noel Cabañas *et al.* or contact me.
+- For more details about how to run the scripts look into the file Manual, read the article by Noel Cabañas *et al.* or contact me.